techscapades/dataplicity-vnc/README.md

 Dataplicty is a wonderful service which allows remote access to your linux machine, however one has to fiddle around with the section of viewing the remote desktop and following the recommended steps in their FAQs isn't helpful.
+I'm using ubuntu and the VNC only works with XFCE instead of gnome so that has to be installed as a prerequisite step.

-Thus I created 2 simple shell scripts that will allow their remote desktop service to work all the time.
+Thus I created 2 simple shell scripts that will allow their remote desktop service to work all the time and to simplify the entire process.
 It will also stop these error messages:

-Can't find file /home/{$USER}/.vnc/computer_name_:1.pid
+Can't find file /home/*/.vnc/*:1.pid

 You'll have to kill the Xtightvnc process manually